|

 Speed and the Transducer

-reflections are very strong.
-They will interfere with the weaker bottom,
+transducer, these reflections are very strong.
+They will interfere with the

-structure, and fish signals, making them difficult or impossible to see.
+weaker bottom, structure, and fish signals, making them difficult or

 The solution to this problem is to make a transducer housing that will allow